AMIScript: Scripting¶

 Syntax¶

-Same support as java for loops, if/else statements, white space, comments and expressions:
+Same support as Java for control structures like loops, if/else statements, white space, comments and expressions:

 Data Structures¶